 Inferior Cognitive Function (iNtroverted Sensing): This is my least developed cognitive function. iNtroverted Sensing is where you base your decisions off of previously stored knowledge.
 ENFPs (and I’m no exception) tend to take very little into account of our previously learned knowledge.
 In terms of finances this can be incredibly detrimental to your financial health and needs to be guarded against.

 For example: A major struggle of mine is not remembering specific due dates (previously stored information/introverted sensing function) or specific money saving goals throughout the month and subsequently caused major overdraft fees when they actually came out of my account.
 After recognizing the pattern of my weakest decision making process, I decided to guard against that throughout the month so I couldn’t have a chance to forget it (despite that being my least developed cognitive function).

 Want more in depth knowledge of how this could relate to you?
-Get my eBook 🙂 What’s a couple of Starbucks trips to permanently change your financial behavior for the better?
+Get this budgeting system 🙂 What’s a couple of Starbucks trips to permanently change your financial behavior for the better?